 Here are some features you should look out for if you choose to evaluate a sales forecasting tool:

-In closing: even though sales projections are a bit of a crystal ball at times, it can give you a sense of direction on where your revenue is, and where you should be going.
+In closing: even though sales projections are a bit of a crystal ball at times, they can give you a sense of direction on where your revenue is, and where you should be going.
 If you are willing to leverage the tools and implement best practices that align well with your overall business, then you are well on your way to bringing in predictable and reliable revenue.
 Interested to learn more about Aviso’s AI sales forecasting capabilities?
 Set up a consultation with our sales forecasting experts here to see how we can help.